daseinpwt/overthewire-solution/natas/README.md

 ```
 By comparing s1 and s2, we should be able to figure out the `$key` used by the function `xor_encrypt`.

-Write a script to print out s1 and s2: \
+A script to print out s1 and s2: \
 ![Level 12 - 3](images/level_12-3.png)

 By reformatting the output and focus on one part of it, we can deduce the `$key`. \